Sunday, March 20, 2011

 Provisional Patent Applications: Cheap “Protection” or Dead Man’s Curve?

 You get what you pay for.
-Case in point: provisional patent applications.
+Case in point: provisional patent applications (with one notable exception related to the America Invents Act (AIA)).

 U.S. law allows inventors to file “provisional” patent applications for a modest fee.
 Since the costs for provisional applications beat the costs for regular patent applications by quite a bit, many entrepreneurs speed down this fork in the road assuming that they are “protected” (more on this later) and that they can easily convert their provisional applications into regular applications before the one year deadline for doing so.